 Make Pumpkin Purée

+Pumpkins are rich in Vitamin A, Vitamin C, antioxidants, potassium, and fiber, making them a relatively inexpensive superfood.
 Skip the canned stuff, and roast the flesh from the cut-out portions of your jack-o’-lantern to make a homemade pumpkin purée.
 You can use your purée for things like pie, cookies, bread, and soup.

 Bake a Loaf of Pumpkin Guts Bread

 Most people probably discard the stringy pumpkin guts, not realizing that this part is perfectly edible and great for baking.
 This is a simple way to use parts of the pumpkin that are typically less desirable.
-Once you removed the seeds, turn those guts into a loaf of delicious pumpkin bread.
+Once you remove the seeds, turn those guts into a loaf of delicious pumpkin bread.

 Compost Your Jack-o’-Lanterns